 By following these steps, you can identify and resolve complex issues and ensure a reliable and efficient collaboration experience for your users.
 So, keep reading this article to learn more about troubleshooting Microsoft Teams performance and connection issues as a network administrator or IT specialist.

-To first identify Microsoft Teams performance issues, you need to continuously monitor your network and Microsoft Teams connection quality.
-To do so, we recommend a tool like Obkio Network Performance Monitoring software.
+To first identify Microsoft Teams performance issues, you need to continuously monitor your network and Microsoft Teams connection quality, perfomance, and Microsoft Teams Call Quality.
+To do so, we recommend a tool like Obkio Network Monitoring Tool.

 Get Started